ndkhanh360/ndkhanh360.github.io/_pages/about.md

 I'm currently a teaching assistant at the Department of Computer Science, VNUHCM-University of Science.
 I'm also an AI Resident at FPT Software, working on equivariant models for graphs and point clouds.
 Previously, I was a research intern at VinAI Research, where I learned about vision & language research as well as scene text recognition.

-My research interests include Computer Vision and Deep Learning in general.
-I'm always excited and looking for opportunities to work on these field!
+My main research interests include computer vision and deep learning, with applications in scene understanding and tracking, 3D reconstruction, and novel view synthesis.
+However, I am always open to exploring and working on other exciting research areas!